In: How to's

 Now for some description about how to customize this for your needs.

-First, note that PHP code is wrapped in tags like this <?php ?>.
+.
 This plug-in is written in PHP and HTML so we open and close these tags frequently.

 At the top, there is a section that starts with a ‘/*’ and ends with a ‘*/’.
 Between these two lines is some critical information about your plug-in.
 The labels for each should not be changed as WordPress uses these for displaying information about your plug-in on the Plug-ins page of your WordPress admin panel.
 But the information next to each label should be updated to reflect the proper information for your plug-in.